rust-lang/simpleinfra/terragrunt/modules/ci-runners/README.md

 - If you are provisioning this module in a new AWS account, you need to [approve](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-update.html) the Code Connection that is created by terraform.
+  When connecting the GitHub app to the AWS account, make sure that you select the same organization of the `repository` variable.
 - If it is the first time you are configuring a new GitHub organization, click on a codebuild project (2c or 4c, etc.) and connect the AWS account to the GitHub app manually.
 If successful, you should see the following message: